antronerds/r2-tutorials/docs/One_Gene_View.md

 ---------------

-Figure 6 lists for the various reporters of MYCN whether they are in agreement with the genome position of MYCN reference sequence (RefSeq).
+Figure 6 lists whether the various reporters of MYCN are in agreement with the genome position of MYCN reference sequence (RefSeq).
 If all are stating “YES” then everything appears alright (from the perspective of an automated assessment).
 For the MYCN reporters “NO”